hammaadworks/yumyum/docs/archived_sprints/sprint-1-initial/prd.md

 *   **Framework:** Latest **stable** version of Next.js and React.
 *   **Repository Structure:** Monorepo (managed with pnpm).
 *   **Service Architecture:** Primarily client-side rendering.
 Data fetching occurs once on page load and is held in an in-memory state.
 No server-side computation for user-facing views.
-*   **Backend Processes:** A single serverless cron job (e.g., GitHub Action) is permitted for the daily ImageKit pruning script.
+*   **Backend Processes:** A single serverless cron job (e.g., GitHub Action) is permitted for the biweekly ImageKit pruning script.
 *   **Testing:** Strategy will focus on Unit and Integration tests for the MVP.

 ---